Wednesday, 30 December 2020

 of Kaha*; science fiction (mad) scientists like Mister Gold, Genius and Doctor Xor; the transforming alien Mixor; the invisible Professor Winter; the masked Atomix, Kadabras and Mysterior; General Samura; the pirate Cin Fu*; the occult Black Spider; the warmongering colossus Kid Motimbo; the monstrous Tiger Prince, Drug and Terror.
 Not to mention the incursions of disappeared peoples, such as the ancient Romans, Mongols, Vikings, Indians, Arabs, Africans, Martians from Mars and (even) unicorns, minotaurs, monstrous dinosaurs and carnivorous plants.
 In short, everything and more!

-*Armed with rather questionable implications, characters from the fictitious Gabon tribe are likely adapted loosely from uncomfortably outdated Portuguese, French and Spanish depictions of the Beti Pahuin, a widespread Bantu ethnic group in most tropically forested parts of West Central Africa.
+*Armed with rather questionable implications, characters from the fictitious Gabon tribe are likely adapted loosely from uncomfortably outdated Portuguese, French and Spanish depictions of the Beti Pahuin, a widespread Bantu ethnic group subfamily in most tropically forested parts of West Central Africa.

 *Although violent piracy is still a highly questionable thing in many tropical waters regardless, Cin Fu’s design was likely outdated even for its day and also by European Union standards.